New York's 96th State Assembly district

 New York's 96th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Kenneth Zebrowski Jr. since 2007.
-He succeeded his father Kenneth Zebrowski, who died the same year.
+It has been represented by Patrick Carroll since 2025, succeeding Kenneth Zebrowski Jr.

 Geography

 District 96 is located within Rockland County.

 2020s

 It consists of the towns of Clarkstown and portions of the towns of Haverstraw and Orangetown.

+The district is entirely within New York's 17th congressional district, as well as the 38th district of the New York State Senate.

 2010s

 It consists of the towns of Clarkstown and Haverstraw and portions of Ramapo, including the villages of Pomona, Wesley Hills, and most of New Hempstead.